agilepro/epiconsciousness/docs/Self-Organization/grand-universe.md

 The most satisfying part of this is that we human still play a critical role in all of this.
 We have changed our planet in ways far beyond any life before us.
 If we can learn to live sustainably, and to preserve the Earth enough to live fruitfully, there is on reason to believe that the process of invention will stop any time soon.

 Yet, I do feel sorry for those trapped into ancient view of a static world, created by a single entity long ago.
 Those people have no appreciation for exactly how grand the universe really it.
-It is a continual fontain of creation, and we are part of it.
+It is a continual fountain of creation, and we are part of it.